airtlab/violence-detection-tests-on-the-airtlab-dataset/readme.md

 This repository contains the source code of the experiments presented in the paper

->P. Sernani, N. Falcionelli, S. Tomassini, P. Contardo, and A.F.
-Dragoni, *Deep learning for automatic violence detection: tests on the AIRTLab dataset*.
+>P. Sernani, N. Falcionelli, S. Tomassini, P. Contardo and A. F. Dragoni, "Deep Learning for Automatic Violence Detection: Tests on the AIRTLab Dataset," in IEEE Access, vol. 9, pp. 160580-160595, 2021, doi: 10.1109/ACCESS.2021.3131315.

-The paper is currently under review for the publication in the [IEEE Access](https://ieeeaccess.ieee.org/) journal.

 The experiments are accuracy tests of three deep learning based models on the classification of the videos of the AIRTLab dataset, the Hockey Fight dataset, and the Crowd Violence dataset to identify sequences of frames containing violent scenes.

 Specifically, the source code implementing the three models and the experiments on the datasets is contained in two Jupyter notebooks, which are available in the “notebook” directory of this repository:

 - the "[Violence_Detection_on_the_AIRTLAB_Dataset.ipynb](notebook/Violence_Detection_on_the_AIRTLAB_Dataset.ipynb)" notebook includes the experiments of the three models on the AIRTLab dataset;
-- the "[Violence_Detection_on_the_Hockey_Fight_and_Crowd_Violence_Dataset.ipynb](notebook/Violence_Detection_on_the_Hockey_Fight_and_Crowd_Violence_Dataset.ipynb)" notebook includes the experiments of the three models on the Hockey Fight and Crowd Violence dataset
+- the "[Violence_Detection_on_the_Hockey_Fight_and_Crowd_Violence_Datasets.ipynb](notebook/Violence_Detection_on_the_Hockey_Fight_and_Crowd_Violence_Datasets.ipynb)" notebook includes the experiments of the three models on the Hockey Fight and Crowd Violence dataset

 Moreover, there are four additional notebooks in the "notebook/transfer-learning" folder.
 Such notebook include accuracy tests on the AIRTLab, Hockey Fight, and Crowd Violence datasets with models composed of 2D CNN and a recurrent layer (ConvLSTM or Bidirectional-LSTM).
 Specifically:
 - the "[Transfer_Learning_Violence_Detection_On_AIRTLab_Dataset_(2D_CNNs_Bi-LSTM).ipynb](notebook/transfer-learning/Transfer_Learning_Violence_Detection_On_AIRTLab_Dataset_(2D_CNNs_Bi_LSTM).ipynb)" notebook includes the accuracy tests of five 2D CNNs trained on ImageNet combined with a Bidirectional-LSTM, on the AIRTLab dataset;